“American Civil War,” Church History Topics

 “American Civil War”

 On Christmas Day 1832, Joseph Smith received a revelation about a coming conflict between the Northern and Southern United States over the question of slavery.
-The war would begin, the Lord declared, in South Carolina, and it would eventually lead to warfare among “all nations.”1 At that time, a crisis had arisen over South Carolina’s refusal to honor recent federal tariffs, and many Americans worried that the situation could intensify into a civil war.
-The government averted civil war at that time, but tensions persisted, and the social, political, and economic divide deepened between the Northern and Southern United States over the question of slavery.
+The war would begin, the Lord declared, in South Carolina, and it would eventually lead to warfare among “all nations.”
+1 At that time, a crisis had arisen over South Carolina’s refusal to honor recent federal tariffs, and many Americans worried that the situation could intensify into a civil war.
+The government averted civil war at that time, but contention over slavery persisted, deepening the social, political, and economic divide between the Northern and Southern United States.

-During the 1860 presidential election, politicians and voters in the deep Southern states viewed Abraham Lincoln’s candidacy as a threat to the institution of slavery.
-When Lincoln won the election, some Southern states immediately began forming the Confederacy with intentions of declaring their independence from the Union.
-After Lincoln’s inauguration in 1861, tensions erupted into armed conflict in a standoff at Fort Sumter, South Carolina, between a Confederate brigade and U.S. Army soldiers.
-Lincoln directed troops to suppress the rebellion, and the remaining states began to side with either the Confederacy or the United States.
-European nations observed the onset of this war with interest and opened diplomatic channels with both the North and the South.
-The Confederacy soon launched military offensives against the United States, and battles multiplied across a front separating the North and the South.2
+During the 1860 presidential election, many politicians and voters in the Southern states viewed Abraham Lincoln’s candidacy as a threat to the institution of slavery.
+When Lincoln won the election, some Southern states, beginning with South Carolina, declared their independence from the Union and formed a separate government called the Confederacy.
+After Lincoln’s inauguration in 1861, a standoff at Fort Sumter, South Carolina, erupted into armed conflict when a Confederate brigade fired on the fort.
+Lincoln called for volunteers to suppress the rebellion, and the remaining Southern states began to side with either the Confederacy or the United States.
+European nations observed the onset of this war with interest, and some opened diplomatic channels with the Confederacy, hoping to intervene in the war on the South’s behalf.
+Battles between the United States and the Confederacy multiplied while the conflict dragged on for years.
+2 The United States eventually looked for additional recruits that included 179,000 African American men, many of them former slaves, to fight against the Confederacy.

-Latter-day Saints were continuing to heed the prophetic call to gather to and build Zion in the American West and thereby largely avoided the conflict.
+Latter-day Saints were continuing to heed the prophetic call to gather to Zion in the American West and thereby largely avoided the conflict.
 Some branches remained in areas caught in the war, bringing a few Saints into both sides of the conflict.
-In 1861 Brigham Young sent some Church members on a mission to launch a cotton industry near St. George, Utah.
-The mission became an important supplier of cotton to the Union after the Confederacy placed a blockade on the commodity.3 As the war progressed, Lincoln called upon Young to raise volunteer army units to protect against raids on postal deliveries and telegraph systems out west.
-In response, Young assigned Lot Smith to command a regiment that patrolled for the remainder of the war, earning Smith a citation of distinction for his service.
+In 1861, Brigham Young sent some Church members on a mission to raise a cotton supply near St. George, Utah.
+The mission became a modest producer of cotton after the Confederacy embargoed the commodity.
+3 As the war progressed, Lincoln’s War Department called upon Young to muster a volunteer army unit to protect postal deliveries, telegraph systems, and travelers on the overland trail.
+In response, Young’s counselor Daniel H. Wells, who also served as the commanding general of Utah’s militia, assigned Lot Smith to command a cavalry company that totaled just over 100 soldiers.
+Smith’s cavalry company served for four months in 1862.